Men don’t understand endometriosis…

 How to involve him?

-Women should find a doctor who will be willing to take extra time for them in order to educate their partner about endometriosis.
+Women should find a doctor who will be willing to take extra time for them in order to educate their partners about endometriosis.

 I noticed that some doctors were intimidated by my presence.
 Being the husband behind their patient, coming to her appointments made the doctors obviously uncomfortable as they knew that I had no scruples to speak up, however, it had to be done.